MileHacker Logo

 My Son Sanctuary Transport

-Reach My Son by tour bus, private car, taxi, or rented motorbike.
-Organized tours frequently have transport, a guide, and entrance fees, sometimes with a boat trip back on the Thu Bon River.
+Reach My Son sanctuary by tour bus, private car, taxi, or rented motorbike.
+Organized tours frequently have transport, a guide, and entrance fees, at times with a boat trip back on the Thu Bon River.

 Find My Son Tours